MKLab-ITI/decentralized-gnn/README.md

 device = GossipDevice(node, predictor, features, labels, gossip_merge=SlowMerge)
 ```

-In this code, the type of the device (`GossipDevice`)and the variable merge protocol
+In this code, the type of the device (`GossipDevice`) and the variable merge protocol
 (`SlowMerge`) work together to define a decentralized learning seting for
 a Graph Neural Network that runs on and takes account of unstructured peer-to-peer links
 of uncertain availability.

-Then, when possible (e.g. at worst, whenever devices send messages to the others for
+Then, whenever possible (e.g. at worst, whenever devices send messages to the others for
-other reasons) perform the following information exchange scheme between linked devices
+other reasons) perform the following information exchange between linked devices
 `u` and `v`:

 ```python